Noaaan/MythicMetals/PATCHNOTES.md

 - Compiled against 1.20.1, which might resolve some Quilt-specific issues (#182)
 - Fixed an error with a client-only mixin being loaded on the server
 - Fixed an exploit related to the Stormyx Barrier Block Ability
-- Fixed an where you could insert into the Mythril Drill.
-This should also fix drills which had air in them.
+- Fixed an error where you could insert air into the Mythril Drill.
+This version also retroactively fixes drills which had air in them.
 - Fixed a bug where you could repair Stormyx Shields with planks

 # 0.18.1